Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Experiments

 \section{Experiments}

 In this section, we present a comprehensive evaluation of C2R to assess its performance in synthesizing high-fidelity, controllable urban videos.
-We utilize a training dataset consisting of 240k clips of real-world footage and 1.3k clips of synthetic data, with specific details regarding collection and annotation provided in Figure~\ref{fig:dataset} and the Appendix.
+We utilize a training dataset consisting of 240k clips of real-world footage and 1.3k clips of synthetic data, with specific details regarding collection and annotation provided in the Appendix Section~\ref{app:data}.
 Our evaluation begins by introducing the quantitative metrics used to measure both semantic alignment and structural fidelity.
-To further validate our architectural and data-driven design choices, we conduct a series of ablation studies focusing on the mixed-domain data ratio, our additive feature injection strategy, and the necessity of HSV decorrelation.
+To further validate our architectural and data-driven design choices, we conduct ablations on the real-to-synthetic sampling ratio in our domain-hedging strategy, our additive feature injection strategy, and the necessity of HSV decorrelation.
 We then provide qualitative evidence of the model's adaptive capacity to handle varied levels of input geometry, ranging from low-poly simulations to more detailed renders.
-Finally, compare our framework against the only publicly available state-of-the-art baseline to demonstrate our improvements in visual expressivity.
+Finally, we compare our framework against five publicly available state-of-the-art baselines to demonstrate our improvements in visual expressivity.